-- Understand the meaning of, and the power of, advocacy.
+- Students will understand the meaning of, and the power of, advocacy.
 They will learn firsthand the impact of advocacy and the potential for citizen voices in provincial decision making.

-- Develop public speaking skills, be given a platform to share their voice and ideas, and build confidence to take further environmental actions.
+- Students will develop public speaking skills, be given a platform to share their voice and ideas, and build confidence to take further environmental actions

-- Engage in bi-weekly Tuesday meetings (both online and face to face) to increase their knowledge in the following areas.
+- Students engage in bi-weekly Tuesday meetings (both online and face to face) to increase their knowledge in the following areas.

 - Climate mitigation through small-scale projects